Tyler Stephenson Player Props: Reds vs. Brewers

 Brewers Pitching Rankings

-- The eight strikeouts per nine innings put together by the Brewers pitching staff ranks 25th in the league.
+- The 7.9 strikeouts per nine innings compiled by the Brewers pitching staff ranks 26th in the league.

-- The Brewers have the 13th-ranked team ERA among all league pitching staffs (4.15).
+- The Brewers have a 4.09 team ERA that ranks 13th among all MLB pitching staffs.

-- The Brewers rank 25th in baseball in home runs given up (77 total, 1.3 per game).
+- The Brewers rank 24th in baseball in home runs allowed (78 total, 1.3 per game).

-- Houser gets the start for the Brewers, his sixth of the season.
-He is 1-1 with a 4.07 ERA and 17 strikeouts in 24 1/3 innings pitched.
+- The Brewers are sending Teheran (1-1) out to make his third start of the season.

-- In his most recent time out on Tuesday against the Toronto Blue Jays, the righty went 4 1/3 innings, allowing six earned runs while surrendering 11 hits.
+- His last time out was on Wednesday against the Toronto Blue Jays, when the righty went six innings, surrendering no earned runs while giving up four hits.

-- In five games this season, the 30-year-old has a 4.07 ERA and 6.3 strikeouts per nine innings, while allowing a batting average of .314 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.